Plantar Fasciitis Heathpool

 Rest, gentle stretching, massage, and ice therapy are effective home treatments for plantar fasciitis.
 Using an ice pack wrapped in a cloth for 15 minutes at a time, several times daily, may provide fast and lasting relief.

-Book your appointment at SA Running Injury Clinic online or by phone.
-We have two clinic locations for your convenience.
+Booking an appointment at SA Running Injury Clinic is simple—do it online or call us directly.
+We have two clinics available for your convenience.

 At our clinics in North Adelaide and Eastwood we provide care for patients from Walkerville, Unley, Prospect, St Peters, Brompton, Norwood, Thebarton, Mile End, Parkside, Glenside, Fullarton, Frewville, Highgate, Myrtle Bank, Glenunga, and surrounding areas.